Detailed Guide to ServBay Directory Structure

 orssl/acme

-, depending on your web server). - Root and public certificates generated by ServBay for local HTTPS development (
+, depending on the web server used). - Root and public certificates for local HTTPS development (ServBay User CA and Public CA), typically in

 andssl/public

 .
-Once you install these CA certs to your system trust store, browsers will trust ServBay-issued certificates, avoiding HTTPS warnings.
+Installing these CA certificates to your system trust store allows browsers to trust ServBay-signed certificates, avoiding HTTPS warnings.

 Backup Directory (backup